procount/pinn/README_PINN.md

 Simply select the checkbox next to each OS you want to install, using either a mouse or keyboard (use the arrow keys to traverse the list; the Enter or Space key to toggle the selected OS's checkbox), then click the "Install" icon (or press "i" on your keyboard) to install the selection.
 The icons shown on the right of the list indicate whether the OS is being installed from the SD card (SD card icon), USB device (USB icon) or from the online OS repository (Ethernet icon).

+_Some OSes may require some terms and conditions to be accepted before the OS can be installed._

 ![alt text](screenshots/os_selected.png "Select your choice of OSes to install")

 <sup>*NOTE: The list of OSes in this image is indicative only.
 It will vary according to your Raspberry Pi model and the availability of OSes on the installation sources.</sup>

+### File Signatures and Checksums

+OS maintainers have the option of providing signatures or checksums for their main OS tarballs/images and their partition_setup.sh script.
+These may be of type sha512sum, sha256sum, sha1sum or md5sum.
+When PINN sees such a signature it will verify the downloaded file against its signature for correctness and an error will result if they differ.

+When a checksum error occurs during installation, 4 options are available:

+- **keep** - Keep the current file and continue, but the OS will be marked as non-bootable
+- **retry** - retry the file again
+- **discard** - discard this file, but continue with any other OSes
+- **abort** - Abort all OSes

+When OSes are installed, the checksums are calculated during the installation, but for downloads and backups they are calculated at the end.

+Checksums can be found in each partition section of the `partitions.json` file for tarballs, and in `os.json` for the `partition_setup.sh` script.

+The keys: "sha512sum", "sha256sum", "sha1sum" and "md5sum" indicate the type of the checksum and its value is the checksum expressed as a quoted Hex string.
+Alternatively, the checksum value can be the URL of a standard digest file, being the captured output of one of these checksum programs.

 ## OS Network Installation